MDAhmed115/Connect-4-GUI/README.md

 ---
 ### Future Enhancements
--Add sound effects.
+- Add sound effects.

--Improve AI using Minimax with pruning.
+- Improve AI using Minimax with pruning.

--Add themes / skins.
+- Add themes / skins.

--Save full match history instead of only 20 scores.
+- Save full match history instead of only 20 scores.

--Add window-resize support.
+- Add window-resize support.

--Keyboard Support
+- Keyboard Support

 ---
 ### Limitations:

--CPU is rule-based, not predictive.
+- CPU is rule-based, not predictive.

--No Keyboard support.
+- No Keyboard support.

--No networking or online multiplayer.
+- No networking or online multiplayer.

--Requires Raylib DLLs when running on other Windows machines.
+- Requires Raylib DLLs when running on other Windows machines.

 ---